LucasWaelti/Porting-DeepLoco-into-Webots/README.md

 <a name="Archi"></a>
 ## Architecture of The Learning Process:

-I recommend using a text editor like "Sublim Text" for instance where you can easily collapse sections of the code for a better readability.
+I recommend using a text editor, like "Sublim Text" for instance, where you can easily collapse sections of the code for a better readability.
 The function call structure can be considered as a Cpp file for text highlighting.

 ```Cpp
 /////////////////////////////////////////////////////